 You can find prostitutes in the Florida Disco on Gorogly Street but you don’t want that.
 I’ve seen a lot of tourists that were imprisoned, harassed by the police or even deported just because they were accompanied by a prostitute.

-Most hotel rooms are bugged so be careful what you say.
+Your hotel room is likely bugged, so be careful what you say.
 Never forget that the big brother is watching.

 If you’re traveling as an unmarried couple, you won’t be allowed to share a hotel room.